-- 1. First offense: Six month award ban on solicitations (formal and informal); - 2.
-Second offense: One year award ban on solicitations; - 3.
-Third offense: Five year minimum on award solicitations (formal and informal).
+- 1. First offense: Six month ban on awards (formal and informal) - 2.
+Second offense: One year ban on awards (formal and informal) - 3.
+Third offense: Five year ban on awards (formal and informal)

 4 PROCUREMENT BY COMPETITIVE SEALED BID

 METRO will perform competitive sealed bidding as either required by statutory requirements, through a one-step traditional Invitation for Bid (IFB) process or through a two-step 'Request for Technical Proposal' (RFTP)/IFB process.
 Refer to Chapter 5 for more information on RFTP.
 All construction projects shall be procured by the Invitation for Bid Method.
 If an alternative method of procurement is used (Competitive Sealed proposal; Construction Manager at Risk, etc.) it must be approved be the Metro Board of Directors prior to soliciting.
 See Exhibit 4A located at the of Chapter 4.